 What are the challenges of managing multiple Shopify stores?

 - Order processing and management.
-Your customers will be placing orders on different stores but from the same product pool – and this is where it can get really confusing, increasing the possibility for various errors.
+Your customers will be placing orders on different stores but from the same product pool.
+If you're not using Shopify data export or something similar, this is where it can get really confusing, increasing the possibility for various errors.

 - Keeping track of inventory.
 Similarly, it can be difficult to manage your stocks accurately, running the risk of disappointing your visitors.
 For instance, there might be no guarantee that the item is in stock, and ongoing returns and refunds can make things even worse.